 As I attempt to put together the words to express how I think about the music in worship at Trinity Church, the word that comes to mind is: teamwork.
-Father John would have a more theological term for it, but the worship life for us really does involve a team of people, each playing his or her position–this is starting to sound like a sporting event, isn’t it?
+Worship life for us really does involve a team of people, each playing his or her position–this is starting to sound like a sporting event, isn’t it?
 But it is so much more than that.

 To take it in reverse, we might start with the congregation.
 That is, the people who gather each Sunday morning to become a gathered community of the followers of Jesus, hoping perhaps to gain something that will enable us to more fully let our “little light shine” as we go about our daily life–work and play.

-All I do is read the lessons; consult several reference books that include recommendations regarding which of the 900 or so hymns in our pew editions of hymnals “fit” with season of the church year and the themes of the lessons; check to be sure that the hymns chosen have been sung previously at Trinity; and send my recommendations to the parish administrator and interim priest, noting that they may feel free to make changes.
+My role is to read the weekly lessons; consult several reference books that include recommendations regarding which of the 900 or so hymns in our pew editions of hymnals “fit” with season of the church year and the themes of the lessons; check to be sure that the hymns chosen have been sung previously at Trinity; and send my recommendations to the parish administrator and priest, noting that they may feel free to make changes.
 After that I make sure that I have at least a couple of pieces of music that can be satisfactorily prepared to be sung by whoever of the choir members will be present on that particular Sunday morning, so that any anthem will present the possibility of inspiration that might help us on our daily journey.

 Finally, I choose organ music for the prelude (preparation for worship?), postlude, communion–hoping that I can still play it adequately or better.
 Then, of course, I drive to Marshfield and practice.